igraph/python-igraph/README.md

 > CMake projects should use: `-DCMAKE_TOOLCHAIN_FILE=[vcpkg build script]`

 which we will do next.
-In order to build `python-igraph` correctly, you also need to set some other environment variables before building `python-igraph`:
+In order to build `igraph` correctly, you also need to set some other environment variables before building `igraph`:

 ```
 set IGRAPH_CMAKE_EXTRA_ARGS=-DVCPKG_TARGET_TRIPLET=x64-windows-static-md -DCMAKE_TOOLCHAIN_FILE=[vcpkg build script]